 So what should “The Money Talk” cover?
 According to Mike Branch, Certified Financial Planner, the discussion should include “three questions every family must answer: 1) How much does college cost?
 2) Who is going to pay for what?
 And 3) Where is this money going to come from.”

-These questions require families knowing their Expected Family Contribution (EFC), going online to find out the total cost of attendance and using college net price calculators (NPC).
+These questions require families knowing their Expected Family Contribution (EFC) and going online to find out the total cost of attendance and using college net price calculators (NPC).
 This is before you even start planning your college list.

 Messinger advises using NPCs for four schools to start with: “One in-state public school, one out-of-state public school, one small private college, one elite private or Ivy League college.”
 This will get everyone familiar with the process and the information needed to compete the NPCs.
 A smart tip from Bishop is to “have a worksheet and put in the same numbers each time.”